dalenguyen/EczEase/docs/CODE_STYLE.md

 ### Automatic Linting with Git Hooks

-This project uses Husky and lint-staged to automatically run linting before each commit:
+This project uses Git hooks to automatically run linting before each commit:

 1. When you commit changes, a pre-commit hook will run
 2. The hook will run `nx affected:lint --fix` on all staged files